firemaples/AndroidLocationRemoteControl/README.md

 # AndroidLocationRemoteControl
-A develop tool allow you remote your GPS location of the android device from browser over air!
+A developer tool allow you remote your GPS location of the android device from browser over air!

 Usage:
 ------